-The University of Edinburgh has secured funding to build a new Centre for Tissue Regeneration and Repair (CTRR).
-CTRR will be constructed directly adjacent to the SCRM building and considerably expand our on-site research capacity.
+The University of Edinburgh has secured funding to build a new Centre for Tissue Repair (CTR).
+CTR will be constructed directly adjacent to the CRM building and considerably expand our on-site research capacity.

-Together CTRR and SCRM will form the University’s new Institute for Regeneration and Repair (IRR) which, when complete in 2019, will be home to over 500 researchers.
+Together CTR and CRM will form the University’s new Institute for Regeneration and Repair (IRR) which, when complete in 2019, will be home to over 500 researchers.

 The new building funded in part by an award from the UK Research Partnership Infrastructure Fund will be a unique interdisciplinary research facility addressing critical bottlenecks in the development and commercialisation of regenerative therapies.
 The focus will be on bringing together leading physical and biomedical scientists to accelerate recent important discoveries in basic stem cell science and regenerative medicine to the clinic by devising strategies to enhance and confirm tissue regeneration and repair.

-The new research facility will be situated adjacent to the SCRM building on the Edinburgh Bioquarter campus.
-The CTRR building will be ideally placed to translate basic science into clinical therapies.
+The new research facility will be situated adjacent to the CRM building on the Edinburgh Bioquarter campus.
+The CTR building will be ideally placed to translate basic science into clinical therapies.
 The co-location of key academic research facilities with the Royal Infirmary of Edinburgh and the Edinburgh Medical School, brings together clinicians, patients, scientists and state-of-the-art pre-clinical and clinical research facilities on one site.

 Other key research facilities on the Bioquarter site: